Qujing Yunnan, China Travel Guide

 Explore the magnificent nine-dragon waterfalls, a natural spectacle in Luoping.

-Witness the vast, golden canola fields of Luoping, particularly from late February to early March.
+Witness the vast, golden canola fields of Luoping, particularly from the end of February to early March.

-This serene area offers picturesque river views and cultural experiences with local ethnic groups.
+This serene the area provides picturesque river views and cultural experiences with local ethnic groups.

 Visit the Zhūjiāng Yuán in Fuyuan County, the official origin point of one of The people's republic of china's major rivers.